s0up4200/redactedhook/README.md

 > \[!IMPORTANT]
 >
-> Remember that autobrr also checks the RED/OPS API if you have min/max sizes set.
-This will result in you hitting the API 2x.
+> Remember that autobrr also checks the RED/OPS API.
+This will result in you hitting the API 2x if your autobrr filter is set to check for uploaders and/or sizes.
-> So for your own good, **only** set size checks in RedactedHook.
+> So for your own good, if you want to use the ratio watch or filter by record labels in redactedhook, **do not** set uploaders and/or sizes in your autobrr filters.

 ## Installation